djcas9/soc-talk/README.md

-# Why I Built Snorby and the Future of Security Interfaces
+# Snorby & Security Interfaces

-> A [Bespoke.js](http://markdalgleish.com/projects/bespoke.js) presentation, built with [generator-bespoke](https://github.com/markdalgleish/generator-bespoke)
+The slides and thoughts of a madman.

 ## View slides locally